 Led by JACAM's state of the art laboratory in Sterling, Kansas, CES operates four separate lab facilities across North America which also includes Houston, Texas; Carlyle, Saskatchewan; and Calgary, Alberta.
-CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facility is located in Carlyle, Saskatchewan.
+In 2015 CES is expanding its laboratory capabilities in Houston and Calgary and is building a new laboratory in Midland, Texas.
+CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facilities are located in Carlyle, Saskatchewan and Nisku, Alberta.
 CES also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.